5.2.7 FOREST RESOURCES

 Village Board

 Be aware that all decisions have a possible effect on taxes.
-Requires no specific action
+Requires no specific

 Village Board